Modi has done more for farmers than any farmer leader: Nadda | Politics

 BJP chief J P Nadda on Monday asserted that Prime Minister Narendra Modi has done more for farmers than any farmer leader and targeted the opposition parties, alleging that they believe in family rule and not democracy.

-Addressing the convention of booth presidents of Gorakhpur area at Champa Devi Park here, Nadda without naming any party said, ''We move forward with cultural nationalism and they (opposition) with 'vanshwad' (dynastic politics).
+Addressing a convention of booth presidents of Gorakhpur area at Champa Devi Park here, Nadda without naming any party said, ''We move forward with cultural nationalism and they (opposition) with 'vanshwad' (dynastic politics).
 For us nationalism is important and for them 'vanshwad' is everything.''
-Many people become leaders of farmers but if someone has done anything for the farmers, it is Modi, the BJP president said in remarks which come days after the prime minister announced the withdrawal of three agri laws which had triggered protests from a section of farmers.
+Many people become leaders of farmers but if someone has done anything for the farmers, it is Modi, the BJP president said in remarks which come days after the prime minister announced the withdrawal of three agriculture laws which had triggered protests.

 Nadda said he had asked opposition leaders if their conscience does not hurt when ''they stand for only one family''.